jibbius/jackbarker-com-au/_posts/2016-10-20-IIBA-Melbourne-Conference-Summary.markdown

 This is a point that she unappolegitically illustrated, drawing parallels to her own coverage of politically-delicate issues:

-- The [occupation of homes by "squatters"][1] amidst the fallout of Melbourne's Eastwest Link; and the resultant impact upon domestic abuse victims awaiting state housing.
+- The [occupation of homes by "squatters"][squatters] amidst the fallout of Melbourne's Eastwest Link; and the resultant impact upon domestic abuse victims awaiting state housing.
-- Hyperinflation of the narative surrounding the [Gender pay gap][2], due to improper scrutiny of data.
+- Hyperinflation of the narative surrounding the [Gender pay gap][gender-pay-gap], due to improper scrutiny of data.
-- The trend within universities with relation to [trigger-warning policies][3] and social-justice activism, and its effects upon free speech and education.
+- The trend within universities with relation to [trigger-warning policies][trigger-warning] and social-justice activism, and its effects upon free speech and education.

 Within each of these stories existed a subtext, which required an analytical scrutiny beyond the initial dataset.